 Today, secondary transition is seen as more than providing service routes in the individual's movement from high school to employment.
 Rather, it is a comprehensive approach to educational program aligning student goals with educational experiences and services.
-When we move these activities to continuous learning environments, we stretch our thinking about how this can be done.
+As we explore how these activities can be part of reopening schools learning environments, we stretch our thinking about how this can be done.